davidlidebrandt/milestone-project-2/README.md

 * [JQuery](https://jquery.com/)

-JQuery functions where uses to manipulate the DOM and taking actions.
+JQuery functions where used to manipulate the DOM and to take actions.

 * [Bootstrap](https://getbootstrap.com/)